Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 So, in summary, we can describe the whole problem, step by step:
 - T is unknown and could be anything between 0 and 20 ($T$ is a random variable with a uniform distribution)
 - q is a deterministic function of T (and of r)
-- k is a random variable whose distribution depends on q (and of N)
+- k is a random variable whose distribution depends on q (and on N)
-- k has been observed and is therefore 'clamped', or constrained, to be equal to this observed value k_obs.
+- k has been observed and is therefore 'clamped', or constrained, to be equal to the observed value $11$.
 - what is the posterior distribution on T?